 What are Assembler and Compiler?

-With the advancement in technology i/o devices were invented you could directly type your program into the PC using a program called ASSEMBLER.
-It converts it into corresponding machine code (110001..) and feed to your processor.
+With the advancement in technology i/o devices were invented, you could directly type your program into the PC using a program called ASSEMBLER.
+It converts it into corresponding machine code (110001..) and feeds to your processor.
 So coming back to our example addition of (1+2), the assembler will convert this code into machine code and give the output.

 That apart, you will also have to make calls to create Operating System provided functions to display the output of the code.

 But alone assembler is not involved in this whole process; it also requires the compiler to compile the long code into a small chunk of codes.
 With advancement in software development languages, this entire assembly code could shrink into just one line print f 1+2 A with the help of software called COMPILER.
 It is used to convert your c language code into assembly code, and the assembler converts it into corresponding machine code, and this machine code will be transmitted to the processor.
 The most common processor used in PC or Computers are Intel processor.

 Though present-day compilers come bundled with assembler can directly convert your higher language code into machine code.

 Now, suppose Windows operating system is running on this Intel processor, a combination of Operating System plus the processor is called the PLATFORM.
 The most common platform in the world is the Windows, and Intel called the Wintel Platform.
 The other popular platforms are AMD and Linux, Power PC, and Mac OS X.

 Now, with a change in processor, the assembly instructions will also change.
 For example the